MCT-master/mct-master.github.io/_posts/2020-04-06-Zoom-Jamulus.md

 categories: Portal
 author: Gaute Wardenær
 image: /assets/img/gaute/zoom.jpg
-excerpt: "One thing you can do is to enable the option of "preserve original audio" in Zoom."
+excerpt: "One thing you can do is to enable the option of 'preserve original audio' in Zoom."
 Keywords: Zoom, Jamming, Jamulus, MCT, Internet, Cake
 ---